-ANSWER: First, we need to know where we get the word angel in our Bible.
-In the Old Testament, the original Hebrew commonly used is malak (Strong's Concordance #H4397), which literally means a messenger 98 times, angel 111 times, and ambassador some 4 times.
-In the New Testament, the Greek word from which we get the English word angel is angelos (Strong's Concordance #G32), which literally means messenger and envoy.
+ANSWER: First, before we get to who judges who, we need to know where we get the word "angel" in our Bible.
+In the Old Testament, the original Hebrew commonly used is malak (Strong's Concordance #H4397), which literally means "a messenger" 98 times, "angel" 111 times, and "ambassador" some 4 times.
+In the New Testament, the Greek word from which we get the English is angelos (Strong's #G32), which literally means messenger and envoy.

-Angelic responsibilities include bringing messages from one part of the universe to the other to God the Father and his Son Jesus the Christ and to execute their will.
-Matthew 18:10, in discussing the elect, especially the newly baptized elect whom Jesus calls "one of these little ones" or a small innocent child not yet baptized, says that their angels can view the face of God.
-This implies that one of their tasks is to look after each one of us who have been called and baptized as well as little children.
+The responsibilities of angels include bringing messages from one part of the universe to the other to God the Father and his Son Jesus the Christ and to execute their will.
+Verse 10 of Matthew 18, in discussing the elect (especially the newly baptized elect whom Jesus calls "one of these little ones"), says that their angels can view the face of God.
+This verse suggests, although it does not prove, that one of their tasks is to look after each one of us who have been called and baptized as well as little children.

 Some have contended that spirit beings are not able to die.
-This might be conjecture as there are no verses in the Bible that state such.
-The angel's body at the present time is made up of a spiritual substance.
+This might be conjecture as there are no verses in Scripture that state this fact.
+The body of an angel is made up of a spiritual substance.
 They were created beings and have been given the ability to choose to obey or not the Law of God and His voice.
+Verse 11 of Ezekiel 28 begins an interesting discussion that initially seems to be about the King of Tyre, but the end of verse 12 shows that the context is speaking of the leader (the devil) of fallen spirit beings.

 The devil is being discussed in these verses because he was the one who walked in the midst of the stones of fire at the throne of God on his holy mountain.
-Verses 18 and 19 of the same chapter states that God will make the devil into ashes and that he will be no more.
+Verses 18 and 19 of the same chapter states that He will turn his adversary into ashes and that he will be no more.

 This certainly is a strong indication that the devil can be put to a final death (destroyed) even though he is made of spirit.